 Beemgee helps you develop your characters

-Our Character-Builder is designed to help you determine the narrative function of the characters in your story.
-By honing or sharpening the essential dramatic purpose of the major characters, an author is at the same time honing and sharpening the plot.
+The Beemgee Character-Builder is designed to help you determine the narrative function of the characters in your story.
+By honing or sharpening the essential dramatic function of the major characters in the narrative, an author is at the same time honing and sharpening the plot.

-In our Beemgee blog you’ll find a lot of articles on structure in storytelling and narrative that relate directly to the functions and features of our author tool.
+In our Beemgee blog you’ll find many articles on structure in storytelling and narrative that relate directly to the functions and features of our author tool.
 Beyond that, our blog provides insight into the world of storytelling and plenty of advice about how to create emotionally engaging stories.

 Compose your story.
-Click to open our free web-tool:
+Click to open the tool for free: